-Thus, let's address a rather simple "proxy model" engendered mathematically by the Fibonacci "arithmetic" summarized in Fig. 2, and embodied by the Al atomic chain structure outlined in Fig. 3, where we imagine such a chain deposited along a lattice dislocation line, either "cracked" or "scratched" on the (001) face of a cubic perovskite crystalline substrate.
-Exactly how such a "proxy" could be realized remains in the imagination of the reader, but instinctively given the plethora of presently emerging epitaxial growth methods combined with nano-manipulation of atomic surface "decoration," all which are emerging as future tools of materials science, now live in the "inbox."
-Of course, it is important to keep in mind that it is only physically possible to approximate a truly Fibonacci chain, just as one can only approximate a transcendental number by a ratio of integers (recall being taught in the 4th grade that π is 22/7!), thus any practical realization of such a chain will certainly be periodic at some finite length.
+Fig. 4 Elementary DFT study of a "bare" Al chain as envisioned in Fig. 3 (see footnote 1). a The 3-D crystal structure of such a chain, with lattice parameters b = c = 3a sufficiently separate to approximate its 1D nature.
+Note the nearest neighbor distances s and L are taken from the Fibonacci sequence postulated in Fig. 3, but the lattice constant for a = s + L + s + s imposes an arbitrary periodicity required to perform a DFT calculation.
+The "yellow surfaces" depict an arbitrarily selected charge density resulting from the calculation. b Selected "mid-band energies" plotted as a function of band number, with the red bars reflecting total individual band widths.
+Note that the Fermi energy, E_f , passes through a very narrow band (7), thus imposing a small "metallicity". c The Fermi surfaces resulting from this weak metallic state are shown.
+In principle, this degeneracy would be removed by nesting as the a parameter increases by including more s and L units and approaches ideal quasiperiodicity.
+See body of text for further discussion chain deposited along a lattice dislocation line, either "cracked" or "scratched" on the (001) face of a cubic perovskite 50 crystalline substrate.
+Exactly how such a "proxy" could be realized remains in the imagination of the reader, but 51 instinctively given the plethora of presently emerging epitaxial growth methods combined with nano-manipulation 52 of atomic surface "decoration", all which are emerging as future tools of materials science, now live in the "inbox".
+53 Of course, it is important to keep in mind that it is only physically possible to approximate a truly Fibonacci chain, 54 just as one can only approximate a transcendental number by a ratio of integers (recall being taught in the 4th grade 55 that π is 22/7!), thus any practical realization of such a chain will certainly be periodic at some finite length.
+56 This fact is made quite clear in Fig. 4 where we attempt a crude "band structure" calculation of a "quasiperiodic" 57

-This fact is made quite clear in Fig. 4 where we attempt a crude "band structure" calculation of a "quasiperiodic" Al string by imposing a three-fold periodicity s+L+s+s along the a-direction of a proxy cubic unit cell.
-Please see its caption for more details.
-The principal "take home" message is that increasing the length of the a lattice parameter following a Fibonacci sequence will not fundamentally result in a non-metallic state, but which would likely be eventually gapped by a small lattice distortion, but with a gap far smaller than that produced by dimerization as was the case of the trans-polyacetylene backbone chain of the classic Little model outlined in Fig. 1, and a gap easily bridged by excitons formed in a polarizable substrate (STO, SRO or Si), rather than at the more remote distance as would be the case for the cyanide side groups shown.
-As such, our model is perhaps more in line with the "Ginzburger" [5] or the metal-semiconductor interface proposed by Allender, Bray and Bardeen [13].
+Al string by imposing a threefold periodicity s + L + s + s along the a-direction of a proxy cubic unit cell.
+Please see 58 its caption for more details.
+The principle "take home" message is that increasing the length of the a lattice parameter 59 following a Fibonacci sequence will not fundamentally result in a non-metallic state, but which would likely be 60 eventually gapped by a small lattice distortion, but with a gap far smaller than that produced by dimerization as 61 was the case of the trans-polyacetylene backbone chain of the classic Little model outlined in Fig. 1, and a gap 62 easily bridged by excitons formed in a polarizable substrate (STO, SRO or Si), rather than at the more remote 63 distance as would be the case for the cyanide side groups shown.
+As such, our model is perhaps more in line with 64 the "Ginzburger" [5] or the metal-semiconductor interface proposed by Allender et al. [12].
+65

-Besides requiring a sound ground state calculation, we also, and perhaps even more critically, must possess an inclusive response function from which to compute relevant superconducting properties, particularly T_C !
+Besides requiring a sound ground-state calculation, we also, and perhaps even more critically, must possess an inclusive response function from which to compute relevant superconducting properties, particularly T_C !